daguan/frapid_ERP/docs/configs/SQLServer.config.md

-# Database Server Configuration
+# SQL Server Configuration

-The database server parameters are configured on `~/Resources/Configs/DBServer.config` file.
+The database server parameters are configured on `~/Resources/Configs/SQLServer.config` file.
 Please be advised that once you correctly configure this file, frapid will automatically create database(s) as and when required.

 **~/Resources/Configs/DBServer.config**